Q -- Is financing available?

 Q – How much oxygen fits in a tank?

-Keep in mind that the HVO System replenishes the tank when the pressure goes below 30 psi for the Standard / 100 psi for the Mighty Mite and MAX.
-The chart above shows how much oxygen is available when the tank is at full pressure.
+Keep in mind that the HVO System begins refilling the tank when the pressure goes below 30 PSI for the Standard and below 100 PSI for the Mighty Mite and MAX.
+The charts above show how much oxygen is available when the tank is at full pressure.

 Q – Is there a warranty?

-A – All HVO products come with a 3-year warranty.
+A – Full HVO Systems come with a 3-year warranty.
 New Respironics oxycons purchased through HVO are also covered by a 3-year warranty.
+The HVO 2-Go and AirSeps are covered by one year warranties.

 Q – What sort of electrical power do I need?